Home

 Lure Keeper

-A plastic lure "keeper" of some design, be it a screw lock, barb, spike or some other device like those shown below, and there are many from which to choose, is also an important part of shaky lead jigs.
+A plastic lure "keeper" of some design, be it a screw lock, barb, spike or some other device like those shown at right, and there are many from which to choose, is also an important part of shaky lead jigs.

 You'll have to experiment to find which works best for you.
 However, I've found the Strike King and Picasso styles work well for me.
-I must admit though, that my fat fingers have a difficult time screwing the worm on the small coil lock of the Picasso.
-Once on, however, it performs well.
+I must admit though, that my fat fingers have a difficult time screwing a worm on the small coil lock of jigs like the one at right.
+Once on, however, such keepers perform well.

-The Bite-Me jigheads are also a good choice for shaky head fishing in my opinion.
-However, the one with the thin wire guard works exceptionally well for fishing single tail grubs.
+The Bite-Me jigheads at right are also a good choice for shaky head fishing, in my opinion.
+However, the one with the thin wire guard works exceptionally well for fishing slightly over sized single tail grubs.

 It is generally agreed by pros and amateurs alike that the line tie eye on a shaky head should be located very close to the ball surface if not right against it.